LF-digitala-kanaler/LFDS/content/components/web/data-visualization/donut-chart.md

 ---
 template: ComponentPage
-title: Donut Chart
+title: Donut chart
 intro: Donut charts are best used when you are trying to compare parts of a whole.
 They do not show changes over time.
 description: Donut charts are best used when you are trying to compare parts of a whole.
 They do not show changes over time.
 previewImage: /img/pie-chart.svg
-category: Data Visualization
+category: Data visualization
 tabs:
   - content: >-
       ## How to use